Skip to main content

 • Users are subject to Role Based Access Control that allows you to restrict what actions Users may take within the account.

-• Whenever a User takes an action within an account, the corresponding Event will attribute the event to the User by recording it as the Principal.
+• Whenever a User takes an action within an account, the corresponding Event Log will attribute the event to the User by recording it as the Principal.

 Dashboard Access

 Users may log into the ngrok dashboard.
 You may configure your account to restrict how users authenticate to the dashboard. ngrok supports dashboard authentication via an email and password, an IdP like GitHub or Google or your own Single Sign-On IdP like Okta or Azure AD.
+Users may log into your ngrok Account’s dashboard.
+Normally, users enter an email and password to log into the ngrok dashboard but you may configure your ngrok account to require additional factors or require SSO.
+Service Users, by contrast, may not log into the dashboard.

 MFA